A Unique Prototype – The Second Weems Made

 Longines only known archive picture of the 2106 reference.
 The watch has a baby chapter ring and the same font as the prototype.
 The first production models all used 21mm chapter rings making it highly likely that piece #2 is the actual watch of the cliché pic.
 One can clearly see the differences in the 18.5 and 21mm chapter rings between the Weems and Hour-angle models in the cliché pics.

-Longines note they only have one archive cliché picture for the large 47mm Weems 18.69N reference in their archives.
+The Longines heritage department note they only have one archive cliché picture for the large 47mm Weems 18.69N reference in their archives.
 First and foremost, this cliché pic features a watch with the smaller 18.5mm chapter ring.

 Secondly, the font on the first two pieces is different and the watch in the cliché pic features the same font as piece #2.

 All the first test production models ordered in 1929 and delivered in April and May 1930 all feature 21mm chapter rings.
-This includes the two special Hour-angle/Weems hybrids delivered to Lindbergh in the same order.
+This includes the two special Hour-angle/Weems hybrids that were delivered to Lindbergh and subsequently modified with a degree reading dial and the world’s first wristwatches with a calibrated turning bezel.

-Therefore, there is an extremely high degree of probability that the Longines Weems cliché picture has actually come from the second prototype piece with serial 3585868.
+Therefore, there is an extremely high degree of probability that the Weems prototype is the photographic hero and actual Longines cliché picture for this model.

 Given the large 47mm Longines Weems unique and incredible development, its historical significance to aviation’s golden age and the real-life aviation heroes who used them, its importance cannot be overstated.